reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

   - Android 9 and up
   - Magisk installed

-- Dolby Atmos (READ Optionals to activate!):
+- Dolby Atmos (READ Optionals bellow to activate!):
-  - 64 bit architecture
+  - Architecture 64 bit
   - Android 9 and up
   - Magisk installed
   - Recommended to use Magisk Delta of your ROM is Read-Only for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091